-Most blackjack play takes place in a casino environmentit’s hardly a game that’s played “for fun,” and certainly not something you’d inflict upon friends at a kitchen-table poker game.
-If you’ve never been to a casino, or have not paid close attention to the environment, here’s some basic information:
+Most blackjack play takes place in a high energy casino environment.
+It’s hardly a game that’s played “for fun,” and certainly not something you’d inflict upon friends at a kitchen-table poker game.
+If you’ve never been to a casino, or have not paid close attention to the environment, here’s some basic casino information.

 For that reason, you’ll never find a fair game in a casino.
-Though you have a chance of winning at anything, the odds are always stacked in favor of the houseand the effectiveness of this is evident in the lavish decor you’ll find in most casinos.
+Though you have a chance of winning at anything, the odds are always stacked in favour of the house—and the effectiveness of this is evident in the lavish decor you’ll find in most casinos.

 A casino is usually attached to a hotel, more often a resort, with various accommodations and attractions to attract and serve guests.
 The main business, the money-maker for the entire operation, is the casino itself.

-If state regulations permit, the layout of the complex will place the casino at the center of everythingso that going from one place to another will always require a trip through the casino.
+If state regulations permit, the layout of the complex will place the casino at the centre of everything—so that going from one place to another will always require a trip through the casino.

 In a typical visit, you may encounter the following casino personnel:

-A dealer may provide the player’s advice if they ask.
-Even if he’s forbidden to give advice, you may notice that he will pause to give a player the opportunity to rethink a bad move, or even ask “are you sure about that?”
-At the very least, the dealer will be on the side of the players in spirithe’ll be the only one at the table who seems happy when he’s busted his hand and apologetic when he wins.
+A blackjack dealer may provide the player’s advice if they ask.
+Even if he’s forbidden to give advice, you may notice that he will pause to give a player the opportunity to rethink a bad move, or also ask “are you sure about that?”
+At the very least, the dealer will be on the side of the players in spirit—he’ll be the only one at the table who seems happy when he’s busted his hand and apologetic when he wins.

-Even though these actions and mannerisms make the dealer seem like a player’s friend, he remains an employee of the casino.
-He’s forbidden to cheat on behalf of the players and, in some cases, even forbidden to provide advice.
-What’s more, he’s constantly monitored by casino management, as well as a galaxy of video cameras, to make sure that he follows the rules imposed upon him by the house.
+Even though these actions and mannerisms make the blackjack dealer seem like a player’s friend, he remains an employee of the casino.
+He’s forbidden to cheat on behalf of the players and, in some cases, even prohibited to provide advice.
+What’s more, he’s continuously monitored by casino management, as well as a galaxy of video cameras, to make sure that he follows the rules imposed upon him by the house.

-The wait staff works on the outside of the pit, generally serving beveragesto the players.
-Their rules of conduct, and the etiquette the players should extend them, are generally similar to wait staff in any restaurant or bar.
+The wait staff works on the outside of the pit, generally serving beverages to the players.
+Their rules of conduct and the etiquette the players should extend them are usually similar to wait for staff in any restaurant or bar.

-The principal difference in the casino environment is that most of the services wait staff provide are complimentary to playerswhich leads to one additional point of etiquette: you should not ask wait staff to bring you a drink unless you are playing.
+The principal difference in the casino environment is that most of the services wait staff provide are complimentary to players—which leads to one additional point of etiquette: you should not ask the wait staff to bring you a drink unless you are playing.
 You should walk to the bar and pay for it.
-Regarding tobacco, some casinos also provide complementary cigarettes to players, but generally restrict this comp to players who are at tables where the minimum wager is $25 or more.
+Regarding tobacco, some casinos also provide complementary cigarettes to players but generally restrict this comp to players who are at tables where the minimum wager is $25 or more.

 The Pit Boss